 Students will be exposed to the fundamentals of radioactive kit compounding, radiopharmaceutical preparation, and dose calculation.
 Quality control, radiation safety, aseptic technique, and regulatory guidelines applicable to radiopharmacy will be discussed.
-Prerequisites: CHEM106T, HC 124, NM 124, NM 219 with the function of equipment used in the daily practice of nuclear medicine.
-Prerequisites: NM 219, NM 124, PHYS 100
+Prerequisites: CHEM106T, HC 124

-NM 222 Nuc Med Physics & Instrumentation 3 Credits
+NM 222 Nuclear Med Physics & Instrumentation 3 Credits

 Exposes students to the physics of nuclear medicine instrumentation as well as the fundamentals of nuclear physics.
-Students will also acquire experience
+Students will also acquire experience with the function of equipment used in the daily practice of nuclear medicine.
+Prerequisites: NM 219, NM 124, PHYS 100